matloff/fasteR/README.md

 extra inch of height corresponds on average to about 4.9 pounds of extra weight; taller players are indeed heavier, as we surmised.

+<span style="color:red">Warning:</span>
+Though this is not a statistics tutorial *per se*, an important point should be noted.
+Regression analysis has two goals, Description and Prediction.
+Our above analysis was aimed at the former -- we want to *describe* the nature of fitness issues in pro baseball players.
+As we saw, a coefficient can change quite a lot when another predictor is added to the model, and in fact can even change sign ("Simpson's Paradox").
+Suppose for instance the shorter players tend to have longer careers.
+If we do *not* include height in our model, that omission might bias the age coefficient downward.
+Thus great care must be taken in interpreting coefficients in the Description setting.
+For Prediction, it is not much of an issue.

 ## <a name="less15"> </a> Lesson 17: Baseball Player Analysis (cont'd.)

 This lesson will be a little longer, but it will give you more practice